ppad-tech/sha256/README.md

 careful use of a custom Data.ByteString.splitAt that returns a strict, unboxed pair).

-None of these optimisations actually improves wall-clock performance, so they are left unimplemented for the time being.
+None of these optimisations actually improve wall-clock performance, so they are left unimplemented for the time being.

 ## Security